515-516-6769

 Orthodontics is no longer just for teenagers.
 The demographics flipped.

 Align Technology, the maker of Invisalign, reached its 18 millionth patient in 2024.
-The critical number: 70% of start volume came from adults, not adolescents.
+The critical number: 70% of the start volume came from adults, not adolescents.

 Over 1.7 million adults in the U.S. recently sought orthodontic treatment.
 Clear aligners cost between $3,000 and $8,000, allowing professionals to straighten teeth without the workplace stigma of metal braces.